BRWelk/Udacity_Projects/fend-project-memory-game-BWELK/README.md

  !<img src="https://s.yimg.com/ny/api/res/1.2/H9VIOqP3NtwMebT.6GZQNw--/YXBwaWQ9aGlnaGxhbmRlcjtzbT0xO3c9ODAw/http://media.zenfs.com/en-US/homerun/cnet.cbs.com/31ff118a4e964f7aa687c6c77428a3e2" alt="Mouse head rub gif"/>

- gif was linked from Yahoo: "Facebook adds GIF support to News Feed because we need more dancing bananas" by Danny Gallagher.
+ - 'gif was linked from Yahoo: "Facebook adds GIF support to News Feed because we need more dancing bananas" by Danny Gallagher'

+ - Once you have made all your matches, a modal box will appear, with your stats.
+If you would like to play again, click "OK", if you would like to stop, click "Cancel".

+ -<b>ENJOY!!!</b>

 ## Contributing
 Udacity provided the starter template for this project.
 I was also fortunate enough to have great resources to help me understand how the JavaScript works in symphony with HTML, CSS and the DOM.
 If you would like to see